Congress Provides Relief to those Impacted by COVID-19

-WASHINGTON, DC – NHSA applauds the passage of the American Rescue Plan Act (ARP), which includes $1 billion for Head Start and Early Head Start, among many other key provisions to address the devastating impact of COVID-19.
+WASHINGTON, D.C. – NHSA applauds the passage of the American Rescue Plan Act (ARP), which includes $1 billion for Head Start and Early Head Start to address the devastating impact of COVID-19.
 The additional funding for Head Start will provide essential support for local programs’ continued delivery of safe, high-quality services to at-risk children and their families.

 NHSA Executive Director Yasmina Vinci applauded the passage of the ARP, including provisions affecting unemployment, health coverage, refundable tax credits, and student loans, which aim to address the needs of those living in poverty as the country recovers from the pandemic.

 “As a proven tool in the fight against intergenerational poverty, the Head Start community appreciates Congress’ comprehensive approach to recovery from the pandemic,” NHSA Executive Director Yasmina Vinci said.
 “During this pandemic, Head Start has continually adapted to meet the needs of our nation’s most vulnerable children and families impacted by COVID-19.”